alv2017/LunarPhases/README.md

 # Solution

-This is an MVP (minimal viable product solution), it implements all the requirements above except, the requirement number 3), the current solution relies on the SQLite database.
+This is a minimalistic possible solution, and it implements all the requirements.

-This is a minimalistic possible solution.

 ### Running the App in Docker container